developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

  <img alt="" style="height:350px" src="eb26-01.png"/>
  _Click image to enlarge; ESC to exit_.
  <br>
-6. On the computer running Chrome, enter the IP address and port number into a new browser window.
+6. On the computer running Chrome, enter the IP address and port number into a new browser window.  **Note: Only Google Chrome is supported**.
 After a moment, a splash page appears with a section similar to the image below prompting for the EB app type:<br>
  <img alt="" style="height:100px" src="eb26_09.png"/>
  _Click image to enlarge; ESC to exit_.
  <br>
-7. In a Chrome browser window, type the IP address and port number obtained in Step 6 into the address bar. **Note: Only Google Chrome is supported**.
-8. After a moment, a screen similar to the image below is shown:
+7. After a moment, a screen similar to the image below is shown:
  <img alt="" style="height:450px" src="eb26-02.png"/>
  _Click image to enlarge; ESC to exit_.
  <br>

-6. Now you are ready to map zebra values adds by using this tool.
+8. Now you are ready to map zebra values adds by using this tool.
-7. Select one of the options from the radio box (details are in next page) and start the training.
+9. Select one of the options from the radio box (details are in next page) and start the training.
-8. Later you can download the configuration file, after you are done with training.
+10. Later you can download the configuration file, after you are done with training.
-9. This configuration file can be pushed on number of devices at the below location to be consumed it by EnterpriseBrowser. (/sdcard/Android/data/com.symbol.enterprisebrowser/).
+11. This configuration file can be pushed on number of devices at the below location to be consumed it by EnterpriseBrowser. (/sdcard/Android/data/com.symbol.enterprisebrowser/).

 ***Note: This file should not be renamed.
 It should be exactly `appconfiguration.txt`***.